Mount Pleasant Group of Cemeteries: Legal status and disputes

-Until the 1990s, provincial law barred cemeteries from operating funeral homes, and vice versa.
-After the law changed, the Trust established "A Simple Alternative" as a funeral home subsidiary and began operating funeral centres on its cemeteries and in three off-cemetery funeral chapels in Mississauga, Toronto, and Pickering, competing directly with private funeral homes.

 The Mount Pleasant Group has been criticized for operating as a private non-profit organization rather than a public trust, and not disclosing its financial records or being accountable to the public.
 In 2013, a groups of citizens organized as Friends of Toronto Public Cemeteries sued Mount Pleasant Group in the Superior Court of Ontario requesting that the court reaffirm its status as a public trust, including requiring trustees to be elected publicly, and also asked the government to exercise supervisory jurisdiction.
 Private funeral homes also intervened in the court case arguing that Mount Pleasant Group had misused its status to become dominant in the funeral industry in the region.
 In 2018, Justice Sean Dunphy ruled that “Absent a subsequent statute that explicitly or by necessary implication terminated the perpetual statutory trust created in 1826, that trust continues to this day,” and that Mount Pleasant Group's seven directors be re-named trustees and that a public meeting be organized at which residents could confirm the trustees or elect a new slate.
 The court also ruled that Mount Pleasant Group had overstepped trust rules by opening visitation centres and funeral homes.
 Mount Pleasant Group appealed the ruling to the Ontario Court of Appeal, which overturned much of the lower court's decision in 2020.
 The Supreme Court of Canada declined to hear a further appeal, leading the residents group to vow to seek a legislative remedy.